dlevsha/nasgrate/README.md

 	              PRIMARY KEY (id)
 	            ) ENGINE=InnoDB DEFAULT CHARSET=utf8

-We can see each query which executed during migration process.
-If all ok - let's run migration.
+We can see each query which will be executed during migration process.
+If all is ok let's run migration.

 	php nasgrate up:run

-display
+and it will display

 	Migration :: 20150821112753_CreateTestMigration